-All laboratories must disclose to the Clinical Laboratory Evaluation Program (CLEP) the CMS - approved PT provider that is being utilized to fulfill federal proficiency testing requirements.
+All laboratories must disclose to the Clinical Laboratory Evaluation Program (CLEP) the CMS - approved PT provider that is being utilized to fulfill federal proficiency testing requirements for NYS mandated analytes.
 This is accomplished each fall on the Health Commerce System (HCS) using eCLEP.

-Laboratories requesting a NYS clinical laboratory permit must meet all requirements for permit issuance including satisfactory (>80%) participation in PT for each NYS mandated PT analyte (100% for ABO grouping, Rh grouping and compatibility testing), for which a permit is being sought.
-Satisfactory PT performance is also required for any non-NYS mandated PT analytes requested if the laboratory is performing PT in lieu of alternative assessments.
+Laboratories requesting a NYS clinical laboratory permit must meet all requirements for permit issuance including satisfactory (>80%) participation in PTfor each NYS mandated PT analyte (100% for ABO grouping, Rh grouping and compatibility testing), for which a permit is being sought.

-PT participation must occur after the initial application for a permit has been received by CLEP.
+PT participation must occur after the initial application for a permit, or the request to add a category to an existing permit, has been received by CLEP.
+Add Category requests must be made via eCLEP.